katrinagallacher/tokenization-awareness/README.md

 # Signs of tokenization awareness in Qwen3-4B

 I discovered a group of features in the early layers of the Qwen3-4B transcoder that fire on English compound words with unstable tokenization pattern (in some context, the compound is represented with one token, and in different context with two).
+The existence of such features sheds light on both token merging quirks and the detokenization mechanism in the early LLM layers.

 ```
 Single-token compounds: